SAP/odfuzz/README.md

 - Add support for the sap:display-format attribute.
 This attribute helps to determine whether a property is a type of integer or a string.
 For example, property FiscalPeriod is type of Edm.String with attributes MaxLength="3" and sap:display-format="NonNegative".
 This means that the property holds a non-negative integer value which is converted to the string.
 - Add support for function imports.
 - Add option for generation of invalid values.
-- Add support for the $expand query option.
 - Create a database of test cases (e.g. invalid UTF-8 characters) that triggered an undefined behavior in the past.